Product recalls under Trump fall to lowest level in 16 years

 Hodedah, a manufacturer based in New York, did not respond to requests for comment.
 The CPSC warning notice said the agency discovered the problem during its own stability testing of Hodedah’s dresser.
 The agency is developing mandatory safety regulations for furniture.
 Furniture tip-overs were blamed for 89 deaths, mostly children, from 2014 to 2018, the agency said.

-Wednesday’s safety alert is known as an “unilateral” inside the CPSC because it is one the few ways for regulators to take action without a company’s permission, according to a senior agency official who did not have permission to talk with the media.
+Wednesday’s safety alert is known as a “unilateral” inside the CPSC because it is one the few ways for regulators to take action without a company’s permission, according to a senior agency official who did not have permission to talk with the media.
 The tool is rarely used.
 The last one was in 2011 for a baby high chair that clamped to a table, which was associated with several injuries.
 Three months after that alert, the company agreed to a formal recall.

 Adler said in a statement that while it’s difficult to judge the CPSC’s performance based on recall statistics, “I’ve been open about my desire to have the agency serve as a more vocal watchdog for consumers, and I hope that we can get there in the near future.”

-Recalls fell almost 15% during Buerkle’s nearly three-year tenure, compared to the same proceeding time period, The Post found.
+Recalls fell almost 15% during Buerkle’s nearly three-year tenure, compared with the same preceding time period, The Post found.

 The products removed from store shelves in 2019 included 19 motorized vehicles, such as a snowmobile and recreational utility vehicles.
 Ten recalls involved bicycles and bike accessories.
 Six were for infant sleep products.